CanaanGM/canaangm.github.io/_posts/2024-01-10-development-environment-databases-ondemand.md

 tags: [databases, environment-setup, docker]
 ---

-# Databases on demand for your dev environment

-## why u wanna do this

 instead of running multiple server (mySql, SQLServer, Postgres, . . .) and have to either stop/start their service, you can just set them up using docker and use them when u want, or have multiple instances of the same provider running on different ports easily.

 or when setting up a new windows machine, instead of installing all one by one, you have them on demand, for linux there's ansible. . .